-I am a PhD student working with the Computer Graphics Group at Technische Universität Berlin.
-I'm advised by Marc Alexa.
+I am now at Beuth University of Applied Science and until 2013 a PhD student working with the Computer Graphics Group at Technische Universität Berlin.
+I was advised by Marc Alexa.
 I am holding a Diploma from the Computer Science and Media programme of the Bauhaus University Weimar.
 During my studies I was visiting the University of British Columbia in Vancouver and the Max-Planck-Institut Informatik in Saarbrücken.
 My research interests span Digital Fabrication, Computer Graphics and Computer Vision.
 From August - October 2012 I have been visiting Disney Research Zurich.

 From 2006-2009 I was working as a software developer at art+com AG in Berlin where I participated in the development of several innovative media installations.
 I am also co-founder of the 3D art+gallery platform kunstmatrix.

 Feel free to email me.
 I can be reached at kristian.hildebrand at tu-berlin dot de